meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

 ```

 You can implement some getters and setters and you'll have a decent contract.

-You can also have a look at [events](http://solidity.readthedocs.io/en/develop/contracts.html#events) because many UIs from Dapps use this to comunicate with the blockchain, we didn't go over this because it is pretty basic.
+[Events](http://solidity.readthedocs.io/en/develop/contracts.html#events) are used by many UIs from Dapps to comunicate with the blockchain.
+We didn't go over this, because it is pretty basic.
-This can also be useful for debugging and/or error catching.
+This can also be very useful for debugging and/or error catching.
-Another thing you can look at are the [Security Considerations](http://solidity.readthedocs.io/en/develop/security-considerations.html) and the [Common Patterns](http://solidity.readthedocs.io/en/develop/common-patterns.html).
+Something else you can look at is the [Security Considerations](http://solidity.readthedocs.io/en/develop/security-considerations.html) and the [Common Patterns](http://solidity.readthedocs.io/en/develop/common-patterns.html) from the Solidity docs.

 ### The complete code
 ```